Meet the Board

 Our organisational structure includes a Board of Trustees who keep a close eye on our services and values.

-Our Board comprises of 12 members; the majority are elected by shareholders at our Annual General Meetings, and there are three Church nominees.
+Our Board comprises of 12 members; the majority are elected by shareholders at our Annual General Meetings, and there are two Church nominees.
 Although serving in a voluntary capacity, our Board members possess a balance of skills and experience, from both public and private sectors.

 Dee O' Neill